The stunning city of Valletta

 I am sure that you know what the Maltese Cross looks like.
 It is a symbol of the Order of the Knights of Saint John.

-But do you what is it really mean?
+But do you know what is it really means?

 The history of this unusual cross is dating back to 1126 when was officially adopted by the Order of Knights Hospitallers of St. John.